Mohammedvahith/CODSOFT/README.md

 # CodSoft Internship

 Welcome to the CodSoft Internship repository.
 This repository contains the tasks completed during my internship at CodSoft.
 Each task involves developing machine learning models for different real-world applications.
+Below you will find detailed information about each task, including the methods and technologies used.

 ## Table of Contents